microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/native-modules.md

 Here we've implemented the `CreatePackage` method, which receives `packageBuilder` to build contents of the package.
 Since we use macros and templates to discover and bind native module, we call `AddAttributedModules` function to register all native modules in our DLL that have the `REACT_MODULE` macro-attribute.

 Now that we have the `ReactPackageProvider`, it's time to register it within our `ReactApplication`.
-We do that by simply adding the proviver to the `PackageProviders` property.
+We do that by simply adding the provider to the `PackageProviders` property.

-_App.cpp_
+`App.cpp`

 ```c++
 #include "pch.h"